 Connie is known as one of Northeast Ohio’s leading real estate attorneys, and is a lead author of the state’s definitive online resource for this practice area, The Ohio Real Estate Law Blog.

-She serves a diverse base of clients ranging from first-time entrepreneurs to large publicly-traded corpora-tions with services related to real estate, banking, construction, acquisition and more.
-These include as-sisting both borrowers and lenders with mortgage loans, lines of credit, acquisition financing and securi-ties compliance.
-She’s particularly skilled in navigating the laws and regulations governing real estate de-velopment and financing.
+She serves a diverse base of clients ranging from first-time entrepreneurs to large publicly-traded corporations with services related to real estate, banking, construction, acquisitions and more.
+These include assisting both borrowers and lenders with commercial loans, acquisition and mortgage financing, complex business transactions and securities compliance.
+She’s particularly skilled in navigating the laws and regulations governing real estate development and financing.

 Connie is known for her ability to handle very complex cases involving numerous stakeholders from the public and private sectors.
 Raised in a family of entrepreneurs, she’s a pragmatist who always provides big-picture context for even the most minute legal matters, resulting in successful outcomes for clients that don’t break their budgets.

-Outside of her work at KJK, Connie is also actively involved with community revitalization and eco-nomic development.
-She’s currently a candidate for Lorain County Commissioner and is a board member of the Lorain Port Authority, where she is actively involved in development projects.
-Connie is an avid cyclist who sits on the board of Fast Track Cycling, a Cleveland-based nonprofit that operates a velo-drome in Slavic Village.
+Outside of her work at KJK, Connie is also actively involved with community revitalization and economic development.
+She was a candidate for Lorain County Commissioner and currently serves as vice chairman of the board of the Lorain Port Authority, where she is actively involved in development projects.
+Connie is an avid cyclist who sits on the board of Fast Track Cycling, a Cleveland-based nonprofit that operates a velodrome in Slavic Village.

 “I am a customer service queen.
 I am very communicative about the process in each case, and I’m always conscious of the bottom line to make sure clients are getting their money’s worth.
 Clients appreciate that level of service.” – Connie S. Carr